 The region is located in the east of Taiyuan, where it is 1,200 m above sea level, with natural gas pipelines laid underground.
 What we did was to obtain the geographic information within the area of 21 km * 0.3 km aboveground and providing our clients with a demo, which also serves as data support for those who inspect and maintain functions of pipelines.

 Pic: Working Area 21 km * 0.3 km

 The project was a large scale ribbon-area mapping, which required a constant change of measuring point.
-For that, our tech staff worked laboriously under a scorching sun, dripping sweat while searching for the suitable measuring points in a furnace of 70 degrees.
+For that, Foxtech tech team worked laboriously under a scorching sun, dripping sweat while searching for the suitable measuring points in a furnace of 70 degrees.
 Being in a burning hell as they were, they had no intend to rest.
 Meanwhile, the rough terrain and high altitude made it even harder to map and survey.
 The following pictures reproduce the scene:

 △ The surface temperature reaches 70 degrees, which withers the grass alongside the road.

 △ Techs are too busy working that they get sunburnt, while they makes it a priority to cool down the drone.

 △ The high altitude was one of the challenges of the project.
 The picture above shows that Nimbus was originally designed for a height of 300 m, while under the circumstances, it needed performing at an altitude of 1,600 m because we were at a height of 1,300 m, which added some difficulty to it.
 Nevertheless, it had once succeeded in completing its test flight at an altitude of 4,500 m, so it would not be a problem.
 And the whole process went smoothly as expected.